Introduction

 Employee training

-In the Reporting Period, Sunterra had not yet developed training materials or activities to increase awareness of and prevent forced labour and child labour in our operations or supply chains.
+In the Reporting Period, Sunterra had not yet developed specific training materials or activities to increase awareness of and prevent forced labour and child labour in our operations or supply chains.

 Assessing effectiveness